jasonj85/worldofcakes-client/README.md

 ## How to run locally
 1. run git clone https://github.com/jasonj85/worldofcakes-client.git
-2. open terminal in folder ("cd clientapp").
+2. open terminal in folder.
 Run "npm install" then "npm start"
 3. bask in it's glory and be amazed by the dark mode switch ("do you even darkmode")

 ## Other notes